samplchallenges/SAMPL7/README.md

 ## What's here
 - [Challenge Overview](#challenge-overview)
-- Final information on the TrimerTrip host-guest challenge components in the `host_guest/Isaacs_clip` directory.
+- Final information on the TrimerTrip host-guest challenge components in the `host_guest/Isaacs_clip` directory, and experimental values in the `host_guest/Analysis/ExperimentalMeasurements` directory.
 - Final information on the Gibb octa acid-based challenge ("Gibb deep cavity cavitand" (GDCC) challenge) in the `host_guest/GDCC_and_guests` directory.
 - Final information on the cyclodextrin derivatives challenge in the `host_guest/cyclodextrin_derivatives` directory and in our [host-guest challenge description](host_guest_description.md).
 - Experimental details for the CD challenge in [host_guest_description.md](host_guest_description.md)